 The first two weeks of August sees many stands at the Paris Flea Market closed for holidays.
-I was there at the end of the third week of August and it was very quiet.
+On one visit I was there at the end of the third week of August and it was very quiet.

 September might be a wonderful time to visit as vendors return from their summer break.
 My guess is that they have been scouring other parts of France and places further afield to expand their inventory.